-At this Executive Briefing, the CBD Executive Secretary will highlight the outcomes of the first part of the UN Biodiversity Conference as well as present the Convention workplan in the run-up to the second part of the conference, including the intermediary body meetings scheduled to take place in Geneva in 2022.
+At this Executive Briefing, the CBD Executive Secretary highlighted the outcomes of the first part of the UN Biodiversity Conference as well as present the Convention workplan in the run-up to the second part of the conference, including the intermediary body meetings scheduled to take place in Geneva in 2022.

 Executive Secretary, Convention on Biological Diversity

 Martha ROJAS URREGO

 Secretary General, Ramsar Convention on Wetlands

 Director, IUCN Centre for Conservation Action